Dr James Shucksmith

 Fax: +44 (0) 114 222 5700

-By better understanding our waterways we can manage them more efficiently to help protect against urban flooding and pollution.
+A better understanding of our waterways is important to help protect against flooding and the impacts of pollution.

 dr james shucksmith